-- Good password security is vital if computer is publicly accessible. - Connected to a network or the Internet

-It's common for intruders probe internet connect machines for weakness, including poor (default) passwords.
+- Good password security is vital if computer is publicly accessible . - E.g. dialup server - Connected to a network or the Internet - It's common for war dialers to probe phone numbers or crackers to probe internet connect machines

 Approaches to improving password security